ansible-collections/netapp.ontap/README.md

 ## 21.20.0

 ### Bug Fixes
+  - na_ontap_portset - fixed idempotency issue when `ports` has identical values.
+  - na_ontap_portset - fixed error when trying to remove partial ports from portset if igroups are bound to it.
   - na_ontap_snapmirror - support for SSL certificate authentication for both sides when using ONTAP.
   - na_ontap_snapmirror - fix issue where there was no wait on quiesce before aborting.
   - na_ontap_snapmirror - fix issue where there was no wait on the relationship to end transferring.
+  - na_ontap_snapmirror - fix error in snapmirror restore by changing option `clean_up_failure` as optional when using ZAPI.
   - na_ontap_software_update - now reports changed=False when the package is already present.
   - na_ontap_vscan_on_access_policy - fixed options `filters`, `file_ext_to_exclude` and `paths_to_exclude` cannot be reset to empty values in ZAPI.
   - na_ontap_zapit - fix failure in precluster mode.

 ### New Options
   - na_ontap_vscan_on_access_policy - new REST options `scan_readonly_volumes` and `only_execute_access` added.

+### New Module
+  - na_ontap_s3_service - Manage S3 services.

 ### Minor Changes
   - na_ontap_cifs_server - Added `security` options in REST.